jforbis/rougeSquadron/PlanOutline.md

     7. Rehersal - Due: Wednesday

 ## Possible Datasets to be Used
+(note, the API for healthdata.gov has changed... but this legacy link will work for a bit longer)
-* HealthData.gov (https://healthdata.gov/node/3281086/api) (various datasets regarding health data)
+* HealthData.gov (https://legacy.healthdata.gov/node/3281086/api) (various datasets regarding health data)
 * covidtracking.com/data/api

     * CDC